cgnicky/JAV_Tools/README.md

 # JAV Tools

 Main features:
-1. Classify media files by actor
+1. Classify the media files by actor (label ?)
 2. Media record query from PostgreSQL
 3. Upload the local media files to online database